St. Mary's Church (Staten Island): Parish history

 In 1878 Fr.
 Lewis added St. Mary's Hall for lectures, concerts, dramatic performances and other meetings.
 Later, before St. Adalbert's Church was completed, Rev. Michael Slupek would celebrate Mass for Staten Island's Polish Catholics at St. Mary's Hall.

 In 1883 the Young Men's Literary Union Hall was constructed.
-In 1882 he built at his own expense, a chapel at Stapleton for the convenience of the aged and infirm of the parish.
+In 1882 he built at his own expense, a chapel of ease at Stapleton for the convenience of the aged and infirm of the parish.
 It was called the "Chapel of Ease of the Clifton Parish".

-In 2015, the parish of St Mary's merged with the parish of St. Joseph's Church.
+In 2015, the parish of St Mary's merged with the parishes of St. Joseph's Church and Immaculate Conception, and has remained closed since.

 Architecture

 St. Mary's Church and rectory were constructed in 1857.
 Both were built of red brick, the church in North Italian Romanesque style with a central tower.